Are you ready for your first credit card?

 If you have a poor credit score, you may need to pay an annual fee in order to get a secured credit card, which can help build your credit and make it easier to qualify for an unsecured credit card in the future.

 5. Pick a credit card

-Now that you know what type of credit card you’re likely to qualify for, what type of card you actually want, what perks matter to you, and if you are okay with paying an annual fee or not, you can narrow down your search to find the credit card that best suits your needs.
+Now that you know what type of card you’re likely to qualify for, what type you actually want, what perks matter to you and if you are okay with paying an annual fee or not, you can narrow down your search.

-Bankrate’s CardMatch tool can help you gauge what your odds are of being approved for different credit cards without having to actually apply for credit cards and triggering a hard pull on your credit.
+Bankrate’s CardMatch tool can help you gauge your odds of being approved without having to actually apply for cards and triggering a hard pull on your credit.

-Read up on reviews for each credit card you’re considering to see if it fits with your goals and preferred benefits.
-Then, start by applying for your top choice credit card.
+Read up on reviews for each card you’re considering to see if it fits with your goals and preferred benefits.
+Then, start by applying for your top choice.
 It can be helpful to start with just one application at a time.
-If your credit card application gets rejected, you can look at the reason given by the credit card issuer and learn from it.
+If your card application gets rejected, review the reason given by the credit card issuer and learn from it.
 Perhaps you need to improve your credit score.
-Perhaps the issuer decided your current income was too low.
+Or, the issuer decided your current income was too low.